Dear Spencer Community,

 --Pam Grossman, Spencer Board Chair

-Jumoke Oladele almost 4 years
+Jumoke Oladele over 4 years

 It is indeed hoped that the human race will outlive racism, after all, we were all born the way we are......